justinhartman/bootstrap4.espressotemplate/README.md

    option of inputting your Site ID at time of creating your template or, if you only create the GA tag later on, you can add the Site ID to the markup later on.
 If this option is unticked, no additional code is added to your markup.
+1. **Font Awesome:** includes the CSS and webfonts required for using the [Font Awesome][fontawesome] library in your projects.
+To use Font Awesome just add markup to your html like this `<i class="fa fa-star"></i>` and you will get a star icon loaded in your document.
+If you don't select this option then the CSS and `/webfonts/` directory are not copied over into your project.

 ### Favicons